1313e/CMasher/docs/source/user/usage.rst

 Usage
 =====
-The following contains explanations on how the different functions in *CMasher* can be used to aid the creation of *cmashing* plots.
+The following contains explanations on how the different colormaps and functions in *CMasher* can be used to aid the creation of *cmashing* plots.

 Accessing colormaps
 -------------------